dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 ### [FromBody] attribute

-Apply the `[FromBody]` attribute to a type to populate its properties from the body of an HTTP request.
+Apply the `[FromBody]` attribute to a parameter to populate its properties from the body of an HTTP request.
 The ASP.NET Core runtime delegates the responsibility of reading the body to an input formatter.
 Input formatters are explained [later in this article](#input-formatters).

 When `[FromBody]` is applied to a complex type parameter, any binding source attributes applied to its properties are ignored.
 For example, the following `Create` action specifies that its `pet` parameter is populated from the body: